ishita-17/csc213-shopping-threads/README.md

 ### System Walk Through

 For a system walk through, since we don't have any user input and this is a simulated program, we will show screenshots of making and running the program, the expected output in the terminal, and the `output.txt` file.

+Here is how the code is compiled and run.

 ![Making and running the program](compile-run.png)

 Below are the some screenshots of the expected output.
 There will be more printing statements that we are not including for the sake of conciseness.

 ![Expected Output](output1.png)

 ![Expected Output Continued](output2.png)

+Here is the output file.

 ![Output.txt file](outputfile.png)